shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 allowing snapshots of the code to be easily identified.
  - etc.

+What was explained here is implemented in our [Time Shift App](https://github.com/shorebirdtech/time_shift).
+If you want see an actual implementation, feel free to check it out!

 Thank you for reading this guide!
 If you have any questions or suggestions, feel free to reach out to us at our [Discord](https://discord.gg/shorebird).